insected/bobbae_gcp-wiki/Looker.md

 [https://cloud.google.com/looker](https://cloud.google.com/looker)

-Looker is a data aggregation tool in addition to dashboarding.
+Looker is a data aggregation and dashboard tool.
 It was built from the ground up to integrate a variety of data sources and allow for the flexibility to aggregate and transform data with LookML.

 https://youtu.be/fbgva493gb8